CorneliaKelinske/The_Brogrammer/posts/2022/10-11-graphql_subscription_setup.md

 # 1. Why am I writing this post?

-I have been taking the (Learn Elixir)[https://learn-elixir.dev/] course, where a lot of the assignments involve the use of GraphQL and Absinthe.
-And what can I say, I like it.
+I have been taking the (Learn Elixir)[https://learn-elixir.dev/] course, where a lot of the assignments involve GraphQL and Absinthe.
+And what can I say?
+I like it.
 However, the one part that I found a bit more difficult was dealing with subscriptions.
 While writing and testing queries and mutations is well-documented and discussed in a number of resources, information on setting up and, in particular, testing subscriptions is harder to come by.
 I have spent quite a bit of time on this topic and, as a result, have developed a solid love-hate relationship with those subscriptions.
-But to answer the question as to why am I writing this post, or rather this 3-part series: for future reference!
+But to answer the question as to why am I writing this post: for future reference!
 Everything I know about subscriptions in one place.
 So let's get started!

 # 2. About the underlying app

-Before we dive into the subscription set-up, I will describe briefly what kind of app we are working in.
+Before we dive into the subscription setup, I will describe what kind of app we are working with.

 Let's assume we have a Phoenix app with a GraphQL/Absinthe backend.
 We are using [GraphiQL](https://hexdocs.pm/absinthe_plug/Absinthe.Plug.GraphiQL.html), so we can play around with our queries, mutations and subscriptions.

-Our app has users and we are using GraphQL queries to query users based on certain criteria and mutations to do things such as create or update users.
+Our app has users, and we are using GraphQL queries to query users based on certain criteria and mutations to do things such as create or update users.
 All the usual stuff.

 The app is organized like this: